HannaSafonova/Portfolio/README.md

 ![](/images/tableau.png)
 ## [Project 5.
 Visual analysis of the world happiness report in 2018 made with Tableau](https://github.com/HannaSafonova/Portfolio/tree/main/Tableau)
-1. Comparison of Country Scores: Comparing each country's Score with the average Score within its continent, focusing on intervals below the global mean score, using **the combined graphs, LOD calculations, the Analytics pane**.
+1. Comparison of Country Scores: Comparing each country's Score with the average Score within its continent, focusing on intervals below the global mean score, using **the combined graphs, LOD calculations, and the Analytics pane**.
 2. Continent Analysis: Examining the ratio of countries per continent, with a focus on the average Score values across continents, using
    **the Table calculation**.
 3. Top N Ranking: Ranking the top N countries based on their scores (N being a **parameter**).
 4. Quality of Life Calculation: Computing the total value of "Quality of Life" by summing up various qualities for each country, using **the Calculated field**.
-5. Identifying Below-Average Countries: Identifying countries with values below the global averages in terms of the cumulative quality indicators and scores.
+5. Identifying Below-Average Countries: Identifying countries with values below the global averages in terms of cumulative quality indicators and scores.
 Utilizing linear regression to establish a relationship between the score and the cumulative qualities, using
    **the Analytics pane**.